ISPSG/ispsg.github.io/README.md

 # ISPSG Website

-This is the official website for the ISPSG (Information Security and Privacy Study Group) built with React and Material-UI.
+This is the official website for the ISPSG (Information Systems Papaer Sharing Group) built with React and Material-UI.

 ## Getting Started